qtchaos/vidbox/README.md

 ## Flags

-1. Encryption algorithm (AES-ECB)
+- Encryption algorithm being used
-    - You opened the PNG and found the encryption logic and or found the exposed config on the server
-2. Key 1 (aes_is_quite_tuf)
-3. Key 2 (ee.vidbox.client)
-4. Key 3 (CRC32[I meant what I said and I said what I meant.] + CRC32[A pirate's faithful one-hundred percent!])
+- Algorithm keys hidden in the client-side logic
-5. A stream key that's atleast a day in the future.
+- A stream key that's atleast a day in the future
     - Use the key to access the video stream, the server will return the flag.

 ## Issues